 - 11.108 The policy aims to conserve or enhance the aspects of Sefton's non-designated, locally-important, heritage assets.
-Such assets which are likely to be affected by development proposals should be identified early in the design process, so that the development proposals avoid harm and maximise the heritage benefits. - 11.109 The policy approach recognises that the value of heritage which is not designated varies, and generally that which has a greater level of historic interest and value to the community will be afforded greater protection. - 11.110 Sefton aims to identify locally designated heritage assets to help clarify which sites this policy will apply to.
+Such assets which are likely to be affected by development proposals should be identified early in the design process, so that the development proposals avoid harm and maximise the heritage benefits. - 11.109 The policy approach recognises that the value of heritage which is not designated varies, and generally that which has a greater level of historic interest and value to the community will be afforded greater protection.
+A balanced judgement will therefore be required to establish the scale of harm or loss against the significance of the heritage asset. - 11.110 Sefton aims to identify locally designated heritage assets to help clarify which sites this policy will apply to.
 The Council will consider use of 'Article 4 Direction' powers or legal agreements to restrict the scope of 'permitted development rights' if appropriate.

-SEFTON LOCAL PLAN SUBMISSION JULY 2015 CHAPTER TWELVE PLAN IMPLEMENTATION AND MONITORING
+SEFTON LOCAL PLAN FURTHER MODFICATIONS NOVEMBER 2015 CHAPTER TWELVE PLAN IMPLEMENTATION AND MONITORING